“Show me the cats who have been here the longest.”

 What do you do when not writing or marketing your books?

-When I’m not writing, you’ll find me going on endless adventures with my son, spending quality time with my husband and family, visiting my parents’ two shepherd-mix pups, or playing piano.
+When I’m not writing, you’ll find me going on fun adventures with my son and husband, spending quality time with my cats, doing DIY projects around the house, or playing piano!

 Do you have anything else to add?